Thematic Areas: Youth Employment | Greening TVET | Access, Equity & Quality | TVET in a Digital World | Other Themes

 The CIER seeks to be an international centre of excellence on the study of post-school education and training and its relationship to international development.
 It is committed to producing high quality academic research and policy advice, and to practical engagement with post-school institutions and the organisations of managers, staff and students in the sector.

 The CIER carries out research regularly across a wide number of countries and publishes extensively.
-Its staff, based in England, Malaysia and China, work with postgraduate students focused on a range of countries: Canada, China, England, Ghana, Jordan, Nigeria, Oman, Palestine, South Africa (currently).
+Its staff, based in England, Malaysia and China, work with postgraduate students focused on a range of countries: Canada, China, England, Ghana, Jordan, Nigeria, Oman, Palestine, South Africa and Uganda (currently).
 Staff also provide policy advice to a number of national and international organisations.

 |Sharing knowledge about TVET||Secondary focus|